finitestateman/consider/SECURITY.md

 its impact and mitigations to a short list of vendors under a time-limited embargo on public disclosure.

-Vendors on the list are individuals or organizations that maintain Redis distributions or provide Redis as a service, who have third party users who will benefit from the vendor’s ability to prepare for a new version or deploy a fix early.
+Vendors on the list are individuals or organizations that maintain Sider distributions or provide Sider as a service, who have third party users who will benefit from the vendor’s ability to prepare for a new version or deploy a fix early.